jeffreykegler/old_kollos/notes/misc/strand.md

 When we apply a rule notion applied to an Earley item, it is equivalent to that rule notion applied to the rule of the dotted rule of the Earley item.
+For example, a start Earley item is an
+Earley item whose rule is a start rule.
+Similarly, pseudo-code functions whose argument can be a rule, when that argument is an
+Earley item, apply to the rule of the dotted rule of the
+Earley item.
 For example, if `yim` is an Earley item,
 ```
      LHS(yim) == LHS(Rule(DR(yim)))